The Difference Between Estate and Probate Law

 Estate law addresses how an individual’s personal property is handled during and after their lifetime.
 Probate is the process where a will is proven in court as a valid document.
 So, estate and probate law is the process of transferring the property of a deceased individual to a living beneficiary.
 This process can be confusing if you have not gone through it before.
 Therefore, we recommend getting in touch with a professional estate probate lawyer.
 This will ensure that you are following legal proceedings properly and that estate documents are clear and precise.
 Attorney Scott Terry is a local probate attorney in Puyallup, WA that has dealt with wills, trusts, and the probate process for many years.
 With his in-depth knowledge at your disposal, you can get peace of mind knowing you’re in good hands.
 So get in touch with Attorney Terry today by setting up a consultation at Terry Law Firm.

-Terry Law Firm provides legal assistance with estate and probate law in the following areas:
+Terry Law Firm provides legal representation with estate and probate law in the following areas:

 - Black Diamond